AWS Tags mod for Flowpipe

 Previously, we may have used shorthand or aliases for tag values that we now want to standardize.
 For instance:

-• For the environment tag, any previous shorthand or aliases should be standardized to the full names.
+tag, any previous shorthand or aliases should be standardized to the full names. - For the

-• For the cost_center tag, any values containing non-numeric characters should be replaced by a default cost center.
+tag, any values containing non-numeric characters should be replaced by a default cost center. - For the

 Let's write these rules as follows: